 What Every Library Board Member or Trustee Should Know About Programming

-Public libraries are fortunate to have community members from a variety of backgrounds volunteer their time & talents as board members & trustees.
+Public libraries are fortunate so many community members from a variety of backgrounds volunteer their time and talents as board members & trustees.
 If you're a library board member reading this, thank you for your generosity!

 Only a small percentage have experience working in libraries, giving them fresh eyes regarding our challenges & successes.
 Conversely, library administration have a responsibility to familiarize their boards with the facets of libraries they may not understand.
 Programming rises to the top of this list for many public libraries.